On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Empirical Mixer Activity

-Because a mixer pool only supports a fixed currency denomination, users may utilize multiple pools to mix arbitrary amounts of assets.
-Figure~\ref{fig:Venn_depositor_withdrawer} shows that $199$ depositors utilize all four TC pools, and $5{,}552$ ($24.58\%$) deposit in more than one pool.
-Additionally, $60$ users withdraw from all four pools, and $4{,}106$ ($12.87\%$) use more than one pool to withdraw.
-Likewise, for TN, we observe a slight increase in overlaps on both depositors ($31$\%) and withdrawers ($24$\%) appearing in at least two pools.
-The overlap of pools may help an adversary to link addresses (cf.\ Section~\ref{sec:heuristics}).
+\textbf{Cross-pool Mixer Usage.} Because a mixer pool only supports a fixed currency denomination, users may utilize multiple pools to mix arbitrary amounts of assets.
+We find that {$327$} depositors utilize all four \TC pools, and {$9{,}962$ ($25.02\%$)} deposit in more than one pool.
+Additionally, $60$ users withdraw from all four pools, and {$7{,}479~(12.26\%)$} use more than one pool to withdraw.
+Likewise, for \TN, we observe a slight increase in overlaps on both depositors ({$33$\%}) and withdrawers {($25$\%)} appearing in at least two pools.
+The overlap of pools may help an adversary to link addresses (cf.\ Section~\ref{sec:heuristics_all}).